edugonzaloalmorox/bdownweb/content/about/_index.md

 In my PhD I am investigating the market of long term care services in England.
 I am also interested in elements associated with unhealthy behaviours and tools for open science that involve the use of data and computational methods.

-Before my PhD, I was a NIHR reserch methods fellow in the [Health Economics Group](https://research.ncl.ac.uk/healtheconomicsgroup/) at Newcastle University and prior to that I hold several positions as economist in the industry.
+Before my PhD, I was a NIHR reserch methods fellow in the [Health Economics Group](https://research.ncl.ac.uk/healtheconomicsgroup/) at Newcastle University and prior to that I held several positions as economist in the industry.
 For further details please click on my [CV](../images/cv-edu_2018.pdf).

 In my free time I ride bikes, sometimes [for a while](http://trackleaders.com/transconrace15i.php?name=72___Edu_Gonzalo).